 IDS 110.
-COLLEGE SUCCESS SKILLS
+COLLEGE SUCCESS SKILLS (2 credits)

-This course, taught by the ESJC personnel, is designed for first-time freshmen.
+This course is designed for first-time freshmen.
 The purpose of the College Success Skills class is to provide an opportunity for students to learn and adopt methods to promote their success in school.
 Topics included are: time management, note-taking, test-taking, study skills, career awareness, communication skills, and critical thinking.
-Enrolled students will be given a learning skills inventory, personality inventory, and a learning styles inventory.
+Students will be given learning skills, personality, and learning styles inventories.

 IDS 200.
-SCHOLAR BOWL
+SCHOLAR BOWL (2 credits)